rackerlabs/docs-rackspace-federation/doc/appendix/map.rst

 ===================

-This section describes the attributes that Rackspace Identity requires to successfully authenticate a user.
+This section describes the attributes that Rackspace Identity requires to authenticate a user successfully.
 The following examples include line references to the preceding `SAML response example<#the-SAML-assertion>`_.

 Domain